nexusformat/definitions/sphinx/source/volume1/introduction/whatis/design.rst

 Example of a NeXus File
 ^^^^^^^^^^^^^^^^^^^^^^^

+.. index:: hierarchy; example NeXus data file
+.. index:: example;  NeXus data file

-The following diagram shows an example of a NeXus data file :index:`example;  NeXus data file` represented as a tree structure.  :index:`hierarchy; example NeXus data file`
+The following diagram shows an example of a NeXus data file represented as a tree structure.

 .. figure:: Hierarchy.png
 	:width: 300 pt